- The material on this page contains overview information on the NICHD T32 Pre- and Post-doctoral Training Programs in Family Demography.

 Training Director: Dr. Valarie King, Professor of Sociology, Demography and HDFS (email: email@example.com)

 T32 Faculty: The training faculty are drawn, for the most part, from the two departments most closely associated with the training program: Sociology and Human Development and Family Studies.
-The family demography faculty (as of January 1, 2017) are shown in the pink box in the diagram available at: PRI_Demography_Overlap_and_Non-Overlap_010917-19m12jg
+The family demography faculty (as of January 1, 2018) are shown in the pink box in the diagram available at: PRI_Demography_Overlap_and_Non-Overlap_Jan_2018-uvpxot

 Current T32 post-doctoral trainee: Dr. Léa Pessin

-Current pre-doctoral trainees: Jane Lankes, Ashley Larsen, Brianne Pragg, and Chanell Washington
+Current pre-doctoral trainees: Jane Lankes, Chanell Washington, Megan Evans, and Jesse Smith.

 Most recent alumni postdoctoral scholars: Dr. Cate McNamee (Queens University, Belfast, UK); Dr. Molly Dondero (American University)

-Recent T32 pre-doctoral trainees: Dr. Lisa Boyd (Yale, Postdoc), Cadhla McDonnell, Dr. Yeris Mayol-Garcia (U.S. Census Bureau), Dr. Aggie Noah (Arizona State University), Sarah Patterson, and Kyler Sherman-Wilkins
+Recent T32 pre-doctoral trainees: Dr. Lisa Boyd (Yale, Postdoc), Cadhla McDonnell, Dr. Yeris Mayol-Garcia (U.S. Census Bureau), Dr. Aggie Noah (Arizona State University), Dr. Sarah Patterson (University of Western Ontario, Postdoc), Dr. Kyler Sherman-Wilkins (Missouri State University), Ashley Larsen Gibby, and Brianne Pragg.

 Postdoctoral Training position in Family Demography and Individual Development